Covid: Bereaved families 'fuming' at No 10 Christmas party

 If rules have been broken, "there will be disciplinary action for all those involved", he told MPs.

-Wales' First Minister Mark Drakeford said "people who make the rules must follow the rules".
+Mr Drakeford said "people who make the rules must follow the rules".

+He added: "I think that's partly why we've had the continued support of people in Wales who, in their own lives, continue to do all those things to keep themselves safe, and keep other people safe too.

+The first minister is due to announce the results of the Welsh government's latest three-week review of Covid restrictions on Friday.

-He added: "Whatever other people might be doing, we need to do the right things and by doing them together we can still go on making that difference."
+He added: "We all need to go on doing the right things, whatever other people might be doing, we need to do the right things, and by doing them together, we can still go on making that difference."